“Corruption has appeared in the land and the sea on account of what the hands of men have wrought…”[Quran 30:41]

 - Or instead of having your groceries bagged with plastic, bring your own reusable grocery bags such as canvas or recycled cotton.
 You can do the same for your produce, either reuse the produce plastic bags trip after trip or buy / make reusable produce bags.

 - Reuse glass jars instead of throwing them out or recycling.
 You can remove the labels by soaking the label overnight in water to help loosen the glue.
 Then peel the label off and scrub the glue off.
+In the picture below I’m reusing glass bottles (olive oil, yeast) for growing plants that grow well in just water.
+The trivet the plants are on is made of salvaged lumber that a construction company was putting in the trash.

 - Switch out your light bulbs to more energy efficient ones.
 This is an easy step to take to reduce your carbon footprint.
 Remember to turn off your lights when not in use.